 AEFES will have toilets on site including portable loos and disabled loos, fresh water points and power points situated in the Marquees for charging phones and medical equipment.
-A short walk to Park Farm camp site are free hot shower blocks, toilet blocks,washing facilities,wash up sinks, chemical disposal point, camp play areas, mini camp shop.
+A short walk to Park Farm camp site are regularly cleaned free hot shower blocks, toilet blocks,washing facilities,wash up sinks.
+Chemical disposal point, camp play areas and a mini camp shop.

 Do you offer pre-erected tents or caravans on site?

 Sorry, we are not logistically set up for this at the moment but we may consider it in future years!
 If you are bringing a tent and will have difficulty putting it up due to medical/disability reasons, please contact us; we can arrange for some of our volunteers to help you.